Benefits of SICOT Membership

 Friendship Nations Member (new members only)

-Special preferential membership dues will be available for the first year of membership of NEW SICOT members residing in our Friendship Nations in 2021: Austria, Croatia, Czech Republic, Hungary, Slovakia, and Slovenia.
+Special preferential membership dues will be available for the first year of membership of NEW SICOT members residing in our Friendship Nations in 2022: Australia, Bangladesh, Brunei, Cambodia, China, Hong Kong, India, Indonesia, Japan, Korea, Malaysia, Myanmar, Nepal, Oman, Pakistan, Philippines, Saudi Arabia, Singapore, Sri Lanka, Taiwan, Thailand, Turkey, United Arab Emirates and Vietnam.

 To apply for membership, please log in to your existing SICOT account and click on the link next to "Request to pay membership dues" on your profile page.
 If you don't already have an account for a previous congress registration or abstract submission please create a new account by filling in the Membership Information tab on the account creation form.